Santry: Larkhill Housing Scheme

 The Larkhill scheme was an addition to the ongoing Ellenfield project.
-Both were near to the upcoming Associated Properties’ Wadelai development.
+Both were near the upcoming Associated Properties' Wadelai development.
 A total of 537 homes were to be constructed in Larkhill.
 The total number of dwellings built in Larkhill, which was completed 1939, was slightly higher than anticipated.
-Larkhill construction was relatively modest, and an independent development with straightforward access to the major thoroughfare, but local circulation was controlled to lessen through traffic.
+Larkhill construction was relatively modest, and an independent development with access to the major thoroughfare, but local circulation was controlled to lessen through-traffic.
 The houses that were built were a mixture of short terraces with different lengths.

-With the Larkhill development, it was a comparable experience.
-Within the confines of Larkhill Road is a development that is somewhat oblong and tear-shaped.
-At the peak of the Larkhill project along Glendun Road, a sizeable semicircular park was created.
+Within the Larkhill development, at Larkhill Road, the layout was somewhat oblong and tear-shaped.
+At the peak of the Larkhill project along Glendun Road, a semicircular park was created.
 It was also intended to add to the construction that had already been done along Larkhill and Ellenfield.

 Amenities

 Retail and services

 Besides several local shops, Santry contains a substantial retail facility, the 'Omni Park Shopping Centre', which also features a cinema, IMC Santry (previously called the Omniplex Cinema), and several restaurants.
-There is also a retail park in Northwood, Gulliver's In addition, Santry is home to the Crowne Plaza hotel, several restaurants, multiple gymnasiums, a track and field stadium, several medical facilities, a go-karting/paint-balling arena, an AIB bank, an industrial estate, a skate park, several B&B's, several pubs, an outdoor 'Astro' soccer stadium and local primary and secondary schools.
-Santry is just a few minutes' drive from Dublin Airport.
-The Santry Sports Clinic is located in Santry Demense and provides a wide range of mainly sports-related orthopaedic therapy.
+There is also a retail park in Northwood, Gulliver's In addition, Santry is home to the Crowne Plaza hotel, several restaurants, multiple gymnasiums, a track and field stadium, several medical facilities, a go-karting/paint-balling arena, a bank, an industrial estate, a skate park, several B&B's, several pubs, an outdoor 'Astro' soccer stadium and local primary and secondary schools.
+Santry is close to Dublin Airport.
+The Santry Sports Clinic is located in Santry Demesne.

 Education

-Santry is served by Holy Child National School (infant class boys, girls to 6th class) and Holy Child Boys National School in Larkhill, and Gaelscoil Cholmcille, and for second level: Margaret Aylward School, Whitehall House, St. Aidan's C.B.S. and Plunket College.
+Santry is served by Holy Child National School (infant class boys, girls to 6th class) and Holy Child Boys National School in Larkhill, and Gaelscoil Cholmcille, and for second level: Margaret Aylward School, Whitehall House, St. Aidan's C.B.S., Plunket College and Clonturk Community College.
 Our Lady of Mercy College in Beaumont, Maryfield College, Rosmini, Dominican College Griffith Avenue and Trinity Comprehensive School in Ballymun would also serve some of the population of Santry.